tetherless-world/twks/java/README.md

 ### Development

 The TWKS Java library consists of two modules, `twks-api` and `twks-lib`.
-The former contains the public-facing API (the class `Twdb`), while the latter contains implementations of the API.
+The former contains the public-facing API (the class `Twks`), while the latter contains implementations of the API.

-You instantiate an instance of the store using `TwdbFactory` from `twks-lib`.
-The factory takes a `TwdbConfiguration`, which specifies the backing store and other options.
-The default configuration (`new TwdbConfiguration`) is an in-memory [TDB2](https://jena.apache.org/documentation/tdb2/) store.
-You can currently (20191007) configure TDB2 persistence to disk with `TwdbConfiguration`.
-Other implementations of the `Twdb` interface will follow.
+You instantiate an instance of the store using `TwksFactory` from `twks-lib`.
+The factory takes a `TwksConfiguration`, which specifies the backing store and other options.
+The default configuration (`new TwksConfiguration`) is an in-memory [TDB2](https://jena.apache.org/documentation/tdb2/) store.
+You can currently (20191007) configure TDB2 persistence to disk with `TwksConfiguration`.
+Other implementations of the `Twks` interface will follow.

-See the `Twdb` class Javadoc and `TwdbTest.java` for examples of Java API use.
+See the `Twks` class Javadoc and `TwksTest.java` for examples of Java API use.

 ## Command line use